mwiertlewski/mwiertlewski.github.io/_people/xi_lin.md

 ### Research

 Xi Lin's research interests focuses on robotic tactile sensors and bio-inspired control of grasp.
-She developped a camera based soft tactile sensor using the color mixing principle to estimate the frictional information, 3d forces and deformations due to the contact between the sensor and the object.
+She developed a camera based soft tactile sensor using the color mixing principle to estimate the frictional information, 3d forces and deformations due to the contact between the sensor and the object.

 ### Bio